 “For the only safe harbour in this life’s tossing, troubled sea is to refuse to be bothered about what the future will bring and to stand ready and confident, squaring the breast to take without skulking or flinching whatever fortune hurls at us.”

-One of my favorite books of all-time– Antifragile: Things That Gain From Disorder –has a great chapter on Seneca.
+One of my favorite books– Antifragile: Things That Gain From Disorder –has a chapter on Seneca.

 “It is far easier to figure out if something is fragile than to predict the occurrence of an event that may harm it.”

 This is a good introduction to the Stoic philosophy.

 What things in life are worth pursuing and how will you pursue them.